-A Day Without Media – http://bit.ly/qRDEaD
+- A Day Without Media – https://bit.ly/qRDEaD

-15 Terrific TED Talks for New Media Students – http://bit.ly/pbZ47n Nine top tips for Media Studies students - http://bit.ly/rkNd2k
+- 15 Terrific TED Talks for New Media Students – https://bit.ly/pbZ47n

+- Nine top tips for Media Studies students - https://bit.ly/rkNd2k

 Tags: creative commons, FOSS, Free Software, Lawrence Lessig, Learnings, Lessons, Media, Students

 Many seems to be still searching how to read Kannada on your Android phones.
 Lack of support for Indic language still troubles many of us who like to read and write in Indian languages.

 Here is a quick how-to for your reference.

 - Search and Install Opera Mini on Android market

-Or use this QR code
+- Or use this QR code

-Open opera browser on your phone and type about:config in url bar and then press go
+- Open opera browser on your phone and type about:config in url bar and then press go

 - Change its value to yes and save

 - Now you should be able to read Kannada on Android

 This setting will make the Opera Mini to render the page on server side and then deliver it.
 Hence even though your phone doesn’t have Unicode fonts or rendering capability, you can still read it.